How to Thicken a Thin Lawn

 Fill the Gaps Fast

-Shop Fast Grow Seed →
+Shop Fast Growing Seed →

-A thin, sparse lawn is frustrating – you can see soil through the grass, it looks patchy, and weeds have an easy time moving in.
+A thin, sparse lawn is frustrating.
+You can see soil through the grass, it looks patchy, and weeds have an easy time moving in.
 The good news is that thickening a lawn isn’t complicated.
 It just takes the right approach at the right time.

 Here’s how to transform a sparse lawn into thick, dense grass that crowds out weeds and looks the part.